 October 1, 1997: A Cop In Class – “Education Week” article describes Halbig’s unconventional approach to safety inspections, noting that he is the “creator” of a method that integrates outside contractors.
 [LINK]

 Unlike other districts that have conducted undercover probes to root out drug rings on campuses, Seminole County, part of suburban Orlando, decided to take a long-term, comprehensive look at school safety and classroom-discipline techniques.
 So far, this type of “safety audit,” as its creator has dubbed it, appears to be unique to the 55,000-student Florida district.
 “People in this country are tired of teachers being shot and killed and kids losing their lives at school,” says Wolfgang Halbig, who conceived the operation as security director for the Seminole County schools.
 “We’ve got to get a handle on it.”

-October 14 1997: Approval of addition staff for Wolf, reference from Sonitrol.
+October 14, 1997: Approval of additional staff for Wolf, reference from Sonitrol.
 (ABOVE)

 November 19, 1997 – Authorization for travel expense to 206

 4. HALBIG, WOLFGANG W. – OMBUDSMAN/SECURITY, DISTRICT SECURITY CHIEF, TEMPORARY TO ATTEND THE 43RD ANNUAL CONFERENCE OF THE EDUCATION LAW ASSOCIATION IN SEATTLE, WASHINGTON, LEAVE DATE 11/19/97 RETURN FROM LEAVE DATE 11/23/97

 January 12, 1998: Halbig is quoted in an article about a safety hotline, “Callers Would be Anonymous”

 Kathleen Halbig takes a personal leave, lasting almost four months